sean-kintone/3D-Kintone-Gallery/docs/workshop-steps.md

 ## Build & Upload the customization

 With this, we can save our work and run kintone-customize-uploader!
-(See the [3D_Gallery_Slides.pdf](../3D_Gallery_Slides.pdf) for more info!) with `npm run start` in your terminal.
+(See the [3D_Gallery_Slides.pdf](../3D_Gallery_Slides.pdf) for more info!)
+Run `npm run start` in your terminal.
 Navigate to your app, select the gallery view we created, and enjoy your cool 3D space!

 Good luck coding!